UriahShaulMandel/BaldPhone/translating/TRANSLATING.md

  6. The new language together with credit will be added in the next release
  7. When the next release is published, please make sure the translations match

- If you encounter any problem when translating, please contact me via baldphone.contact@gmail.com